This article provides a summary and explanation of common terms we use in this Knowledge Base.

 Non-Reporting: The FitMachine is not sending samples to the dashboard.
 This may be due to either Network or Battery issues, i.e. the FtiMachine itself or its battery may need to be replaced, or the FitMachine may be out of range of the nearest access point.
 To learn more, please read our article How to Troubleshoot Non-Reporting FitMachines, or What is the FitMachine Status Column telling me to do?

-Notification Centre: The alarm bell icon in the top right-hand corner of your dashboard.
+Notification Centre: The email icon in the top right-hand corner of your dashboard.
 Here you receive notifications about activity such as alarms, mentions and non-reporting FitMachines.
 To learn more, please read our article About the Notification Centre.

 Notification Status: The alarm bell column on the Equipment List Page, and Equipment Detail Page.
 This icon shows you if someone has muted yellow advisory alarms for that equipment.
 If muted, the alarm bell will have a line through it.